romanschejbal/gassetic/Resources/doc/GasseticAndSymfony2.md

 Because the dev environment keeps all your files separated, it makes it easy to debug individual scripts

-*We recommend adding web/tmp to your .gitignore so that your dev files are not committed*
+*We recommend adding web/tmp to your .gitignore so that your dev assets are not committed*